 How do ethical fashion and fast fashion differ?

 The differences between ethical fashion and fast fashion essentially lie in the production processes, and also in the thought given to the lifespan of the garments.
-In the design stage of any ethical fashion garment, there is always thought given to that specific garments’ ability to withstand trends, its multifunctionality, and its endurance.
+In the design stage of any ethical fashion garment, there is always thought given to that specific garments’ ability to withstand trends, its versatility and multifunctional aspect, and its durability.
 The fast fashion model, on the other hand, is focused upon selling the largest amount in the least amount of time, and is centred around the idea that there are 52 seasons rather than four.

 There is no abuse or exploitation in ethical fashion supply chains, no sweatshops or child labour, but the same cannot be said for fast fashion.
 Fast fashion factory workers, most of whom are female, are exposed to multiple levels of abuse in their working lives, and according to Oxfam, just 4% of the money Australians spend on their clothing actually goes towards the wages of garment factory workers.
 This makes it extremely difficult, if not impossible, for these people to pull themselves out of this life, a life we wouldn’t wish upon our worst enemies.